Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical

 Because we want to maximize the coverage of each product, where available, we generate separate outputs for each ocean color (OC) instrument (VIIRS, MODIS, S3, PACE), TROPOSIF, and OC instruments + TROPOSIF.
-Each output stream has its own set of context-free segmentation labels, and therefore, its own context assignment.
-Once context has been assigned, each data stream has a phytoplankton (and separately speciated) concentration product.
+Each output stream has its own set of context-free segmentation labels and, therefore, its own context assignment.
+This design mirrors how operational centers already handle multi-sensor products: each instrument contributes where it has coverage, and fused maps expose where estimates come from, which is essential for interpreting potential biases.
+Once context has been assigned, each data stream has a phytoplankton (and separately speciated) concentrations{cell abundance} product.
 These products are then merged on a per-instrument-set / per-day basis.
-Figure 5 depicts the data stream combination process.
+Figure \ref{fig5} depicts the data stream combination process.

-For now, we kept data streams for each OC instrument separate, but future work may include combinations of concentration maps from instruments with similar equator crossing, and therefore local overpass times.
-OC +TROPOSIF, TROPOSIF only, and OC only outputs will not overlap, by definition, so there is no need to define order or hierarchy amongst the products while combining.
-Along with the daily concentration products, we generated a Data Quality Indicator (DQI), which, for now, provides an index associated with which data stream a given pixel came from (OC +TROPOSIF, TROPOSIF only, or OC only).
-In the future this product may contain things like uncertainties as well.
-For this study, we also produced monthly averages of each product and the associated DQI.
+For now, we kept data streams for each OC instrument separate.
+Still, future work may include combinations of concentrations{cell abundance} maps from instruments with similar equator-crossing times and, therefore, local overpass times.
+OC + TROPOSIF, TROPOSIF only, and OC only outputs will not overlap by definition, so there is no need to define order or hierarchy amongst the products when combining.
+Along with the daily concentrations{cell abundance} products, we generated a Data Quality Indicator (DQI), which, for now, provides an index associated with which data stream a given pixel came from (OC +TROPOSIF, TROPOSIF only, or OC only).
+In the future, this product may also contain uncertainties.
+For this study, we also calculated monthly averages for each product and its associated DQI.
 This could also be done on a weekly or 8-day cadence in the future, to match other operational products.